Climate change and birds: solutions to the crisis | BOUsci20

-This one-day conference will bring together scientists, conservationists and policy experts to use what we know about the impacts of climate change on birds to understand future vulnerabilities.
+This one-day Virtual Conference will bring together scientists, conservationists and policy experts to use what we know about the impacts of climate change on birds to understand future vulnerabilities.
 We will also examine the evidence that adapting our conservation practice will provide solutions to the climate crisis for birds.

 In particular, we will consider different approaches to estimating future impacts of climate change on birds and their habitats, and how these can inform adaptation needs.
 Given that forecasting the future is always difficult, we will look at the impact of uncertainty upon decision-making for policy and practice.

 How we might adapt biodiversity conservation to make climate smart choices has been much discussed, considering potential implications for landscapes, protected site management and species.
 There is an urgent need for evidence to inform decision-making, and to consider what level of adaptation will be sufficient.
 Using a range of studies, we will review what we know and identify key knowledge gaps that will inform future work.
 As an output from the conference, we aim to write a ten-year update of a previously published IBIS Viewpoint from the 2010 BOU conference ‘Birds and Climate Change’.

 - To consider approaches to projecting future impacts of climate change on birds and review what they tell us about species’ vulnerability.